bsawyer/web-layers/README.md

 Reduce the overhead of build system and configuration requirements by prototyping and developing applications without the need for complex development dependency installation or setup.

-Develop a new application by using the
+Start developing a new application with
 - Online sandbox
-- Local proxy server
+- Local static server and network tunnel service like [ngrok](https://ngrok.com/)

 ## Usage